I'm just waiting for a couple things to be spit out from the printer, and I'll be right with you.

 And I pointed out that what's missing in this state-run media report from other media when George W. Bush was president was this line.

-We are no longer the number of people who have given up the no longer filing unemployment, can't find work and stop trying is incalculable.
+We are no longer the number of people who have given up, no longer filing unemployment, can't find work and have stopped trying, is incalculable.

 Lo and behold, the Los Angeles Times today has found those people who have quit looking for jobs.